Pohoda Festival 2014 – my first experience at Bazant Pohoda Festival

 When it comes to music, I am a complete beginner.
-A music lover who enjoys a nice song, conscious lyrics and a singer/band with a big heart and a lovable character.
+A music lover who enjoys a nice song, conscious lyrics and a singer/band with a loveable character and a big heart.

 So before you judge that I could not remember the biography of all the bands, realize that I am a travel writer.
 Not a music one.
 A TRAVEL writer.

 Plus, a few days before Pohoda Festival I sprained my ankle and I had to run around 10 km every single day with it from one meeting to another in Bratislava.
 I easily had 8 or 9 meetings per day the days I went to Pohoda.
 I also slept for no more than 4 hours per night for a week.